tyvekzhang/fastapi-sqlmodel-starter/docs/source/config.rst

 .. code-block:: none

-    APP_NAME=Fss
+    APP_NAME=Fast web
-    APP_DESC="Fss aims to one of the best scaffolding in the PyWeb field."
+    APP_DESC="Fast web aims to one of the best scaffolding in the PyWeb field."
     VERSION=1.1.1
     MODE=prod
     HOST=0.0.0.0